 Did you suffer severe injuries or was your loved one killed in an accident caused by an elderly driver in Atlanta?
 Contact an experienced Atlanta car accident lawyer to discuss the specifics of your case and learn about your rights and legal options.

-The Champion Firm, P.C. has recovered millions of dollars for our clients.
+The Champion Firm, Personal Injury Attorneys, P.C. has recovered millions of dollars for our clients.
 We will review your case as soon as you call us or contact us online to set up a free consultation.

 Car Accidents Involving Senior Drivers in Atlanta